Nash 600: 1946

-The 600 series retained its 112 in wheelbase platform.
-The 1946 Nash 600 series was available in three body styles.
-The lowest priced was the $,1293 two-door Brougham, the four-door Slipstream was only $5 more at $1,298, and the four-door Trunk Sedan was $1,342.
-The engine received updates for the 1946 model year, with power increasing to 80 hp at 3,800 rpm.
-This was an increase from the previous 75 hp rating of the 172.6 CID L-head I6 engine, known for its fuel economy.
-New cylinder head design increased compression ratio from 6.4 to 6.8, and enhancements were made to the cooling circulation, valve ports and the intake manifold, the combustion chamber shape, and improving the valve rocker arm ratio.
+The 600 series retained its 112 in wheelbase platform and was available in three body styles.
+The lowest priced was the $1,293 two-door Brougham.
+The four-door Slipstream was only $5 more at $1,298.
+The four-door Trunk Sedan was $1,342.

+The 172.6 CID L-head I6 engine received updates with power increasing to 80 hp at 3,800 rpm.
+New cylinder head design increased compression ratio from 6.4 to 6.8.
+Enhancements were made to the cooling circulation, valve ports, intake manifold, combustion chamber shape, and valve rocker arm ratio.

-Standard features included a greater capacity three-speed manual transmission designed and built by Nash.
-A clutch pedal starter, stronger drive shaft and torque tube, as well as dual roller-type ball bearing steering assembly, contributed strength and the vehicle's driving comfort.
-The Nash 600 suspension was fitted with coil springs all around, contrasting with the competition in its market segment, which continued to use rudimentary leaf springs in the rear.
-The all-steel unitized body, still weighing about 500 lb less than the traditional body-on-frame designs of the Big Three, provided superior rigidity, safety, interior roominess, quietness, and economy.
-Including "Sand-Mortex" insulation and rotary non-slam door locks further enhanced comfort.
-Nash was one of the "independent automakers" that stood out in the U.S. market.
-The Nash advantage was the cars' body structure with over 8,000 spot welds, gussets welded within the body structure, and non-removable fenders for additional rigidity.
-To help differentiate the design, the showroom of Cooke Motor of Lexington, Kentucky, displayed a Nash 600 on its side so customers could see the innovative unibody construction.
+Standard features included a three-speed manual transmission with greater capacity, designed and built by Nash.
+Included were a clutch pedal starter, a stronger drive shaft and torque tube, as well as a dual roller-type ball bearing steering assembly designed for high-load, heavy-duty applications.
+Nash featured its "Sand-Mortex" soundproofing and "Fabreeka" insulation as well as adding rotary non-slam door locks.

-All 600s included built-in ventilation with an optional "Conditioned Air" system, an advanced, non-recirculating heater with filtered fan forced positive fresh air pressure enhancing interior cabin comfort.
-Other optional equipment included a radio with antenna, foam rubber seat cushions, an oil bath air cleaner, and directional signals.
+All 600s included built-in ventilation with an optional "Conditioned Air" system, an advanced, non-recirculating heater with a filtered, fan-forced, positive fresh-air pressure, enhancing interior cabin comfort.
+Other optional equipment included a radio with an antenna, foam-rubber seat cushions, an oil-bath air cleaner, and directional signals.
 The rear seat could be converted into a bed.
 This feature, which Nash had pioneered in 1936, allowed the rear seatback to hinge upwards, propping the cushion into a level position and creating an opening into the trunk area.
-The design enabled two adults to sleep comfortably within the vehicle, with their legs extending into the trunk, making the car exceptionally practical for camping trips or impromptu overnight stays.
+The design enabled two adults to sleep comfortably within the vehicle, with their legs extending into the trunk, making the car practical for camping trips or impromptu overnight stays.
 This feature was particularly relevant in the post-war environment, when travel and leisure activities were more outdoor-oriented and less reliant on an extensive hospitality infrastructure.